kuttor/dotfiles/docs/Support-Tiers.md

 A Tier 1 supported configuration is one in which:

-- you're setup to get the best experience using Homebrew
+- you'll have the best experience using Homebrew
 - we will aim to fix reproducible bugs affecting this configuration
 - we will not output warnings about running on this configuration
 - we have CI coverage for automated testing and building bottles for this configuration